SrujanaSree23/labexam/README.md

 # labexam
-#in main branch
+# in main branch
-#in basicstructures branch
+# in basicstructures branch
-#stashing the changes and applying the stashed changes
+# stashing the changes and applying the stashed changes
-#to cherry-pick the command
+# to cherry-pick the command
+# reverting the commit changes